 With few exceptions, HRTech is built for HR (sometimes a TA-focused ATS will expand outward and create an HRIS-lite system but this is rare).
 When Talent Acquisition attempts to overlay their processes on a system not expressly built for that purpose, a myriad of unintended consequences can arise, from poor candidate experience to decreased recruiter and TA productivity.

 When you explain how much longer it takes for a TA leader and their team to work their magic with HR technology, most CFOs understand how much money they’re likely losing by insisting on a one-size-fits-all approach.
 In addition, in a fiercely competitive hiring environment, many companies are investing even more heavily in employer brand and candidate experience.
 Those investments are unlikely to bear any measurable results if they can’t integrate with the HRIS that has “some” ATS capabilities.
 Don’t allow your tech stack to be an afterthought!

-Talent Tech Labs has been studying, tracking, and building a taxonomy around Talent Acquisition for over X years.
+Talent Tech Labs has been studying, tracking, and building a taxonomy around Talent Acquisition for years.
 Check out our Talent Tech Labs Ecosystem here and even grab a free download.
 Want even more customized assistance?
 Become a TTL member and receive exclusive research, access to our peer community, and join us for invite-only events.
 Talent Tech Labs provides the data-driven advice and tools your company needs to have the most innovative talent acquisition function.
 Connect with us or call us at +1 (646) 300-7060.